contexttesting/zoroaster/README.md

 Consequently, all of this means that test contexts can be tested separately, which is perfect for when it is required to ensure quality of tests.

-In this section, we tried to give a brief overview of why `zoroaster` with its `Contexts` should become your new daily routine.
+In this section, we tried to give a brief overview of why _Zoroaster_ with its `Contexts` should become your new daily routine.
 The advantage is that you're more flexible in organising the `test` directory which is harder with `beforeEach` and `afterEach` in _other_ testing frameworks.

 <p align="center"><a href="#table-of-contents"><img src=".documentary/section-breaks/3.svg?sanitize=true"></a></p>

 ## Example

-See how to write tests with `Zoroaster` in this section.
+See how to write tests with _Zoroaster_ in this section.

 First, create a module which exports a TEST SUITE as an object in the `test/spec` directory.
 Second, add TESTS as functions -- properties of the test suite.
 Implement the tests with basic assertion methods required from `zoroaster/assert`, or use any other assertion library.